Flight Stop

 Flight Stop, also titled Flightstop, is a 1979 site-specific art work by Canadian artist Michael Snow.
-Located in the Toronto Eaton Centre in Downtown Toronto, the work hangs from the ceiling and appears to depict sixty Canada geese in flight.
+Located in the Toronto Eaton Centre in the downtown core of Toronto, Ontario, Canada, the work hangs from the ceiling and appears to depict sixty Canada geese in flight.
 Each individual goose is made of Styrofoam covered in fibreglass and covered in a sheath made from photographs taken from a single goose.
 The flock is frozen in mid-flight, "flight stop" being a pun on the nature of still photography.
 When conceived in 1977, the work was titled Flight Stop but has frequently also been titled Flightstop.
 The work remains an iconic public art piece in Toronto and in many ways stands as a visual identity for the mall.

 Background

 Michael Snow has exhibited his work internationally since 1957.
 He uses a wide range of media and he is noted for his innovative use of a variety of technologies.
 Snow is an experimental filmmaker and a key figure of the structural film movement of the 1960s.
 His 1967 film Wavelength has been designated and preserved as a masterwork by the Audio-Visual Preservation Trust of Canada and was named number 85 in the 2001 Village Voice critics' list of the 100 Best Films of the 20th Century.

 Development and creation

 Snow was commissioned by the Eaton Centre's developers, Cadillac Fairview, and architect Eberhard Zeidler to provide a permanent art work to hang in a skylit galleria, which would be visible from several levels and balconies as well as from ground-level corridors spanning Dundas and Queen Streets, given that the mall is built on a slope.
 Snow's original intent was to depict a flight of geese breaking formation as if to land in the mall.
 Flight Stop appears to be a straightforward representation of sixty geese, but the work is a combination of fibreglass forms and photographs of a single goose, "one of two culled from a flock living on Toronto Island."

 Photographing the dead bird, Snow adjusted "the neck, wing, and tail positions and the cylindrical parts of the body".
 Three different body sizes were then carved in Styrofoam and, "using pattern-making techniques, two-dimensional photographic goose costumes were printed and assembled".
 The Styrofoam bodies were cast in fibreglass, covered in the photographic sheathes, and varnished in a tinted brown that has yellowed somewhat over time.

 In Snow's original preparation for the work, the title was given as Flight Stop (and indicated as the "Flight Stop project" in the archival materials).
 However, in a number of monographs and catalogues, the work is called Flightstop.
 Now a tourist destination, Flight Stop is one of Snow's most famous and highly visible works, and the work has become iconic for the Toronto Eaton Centre and a part of the visual identity of the mall.